-The 30 greatest holidays in Greece
+The 30 greatest holidays in Greece for 2025

-If you are planning a Greek odyssey this summer, you are not alone.
-With its pristine seas, family-friendly golden-sand beaches, world-class archaeological sites and myriad culinary delights, it is no surprise that the birthplace of democracy – and its more than 6,000 idyllic islands – has topped a survey by Jet2holidays on the most popular destinations for UK travellers in 2023.
+If you are planning a Greek odyssey this year, you are not alone.
+With its pristine seas, family-friendly golden-sand beaches, world-class archaeological sites and myriad culinary delights, it is no surprise that the birthplace of democracy – and its more than 6,000 idyllic islands – ranks fifth amongst most popular holiday destinations for 2025 for British travellers according to a recent survey by ABTA, while WTM reported a 15 per cent increase in bookings for UK travellers for this year.

 So what is it that makes Greece so enduringly popular?
 At only four hours by plane from the UK, ease of access plays a major role, as does the incredible variety it offers.
 Whether it is sultry Santorini with its black-sand beaches and towering volcanic caldera; bohemian Hydra with its traffic-free cobbled streets and elegant stone mansions; or Crete, the country’s largest island, famed for its hospitality, each island has its own special charm.

-But the mainland has plenty to offer, too: capital Athens, framed by its age-old Acropolis and criss-crossed by labyrinthine streets, is a magnet for culture vultures, while lively second city Thessaloniki, clustered around its old port and the crenellated turrets of its 15th-century White Tower, is a food lover’s paradise.
+But the mainland has plenty to offer, too: capital Athens, framed by its age-old Acropolis and criss-crossed by labyrinthine streets, is a magnet for culture seekers, while lively second city Thessaloniki, clustered around its old port and the crenellated turrets of its 15th-century White Tower, is a food lover’s paradise.

 Best for culture seekers

-Visit the Acropolis
+1. Visit the Acropolis

 Shining like a marble-clad beacon from the top of its dramatic limestone crag, Athens’s ancient citadel (Acropolis means “upper city”) with its iconic 5th century BC temple the Parthenon is a magnet for most visitors to Greece.